 "The co-ops can become places of reconciliation and healing," he said.
 "Many of these women have lived through gross human rights abuses and, by talking together day after day, it allows some healing to occur."

-This exhibition has been organized by the Museum of International Folk Art in Santa Fe, New Mexico and is circulated through GuestCurator Traveling Exhibitions.
+This exhibition has been organized by the Museum of International Folk Art - will open in a new tab in Santa Fe, New Mexico and is circulated through GuestCurator Traveling Exhibitions.
 Enhanced by CMHR curatorial, design and exhibition staff, it will be displayed at the Museum until January 8, 2017.

 On July 23, Museum visitors are invited to meet the two women from Guatemala and watch them give a weaving demonstration in the Level 6 Expressions gallery.
 Their products will be available for purchase on July 23 and 24 as part of a global artisan market in the Museum's welcome hall.
-The market, organized by the CMHR Boutique in cooperation with Ten Thousand Villages, includes items created by women in many of the countries represented in the exhibition.
+The market, organized by the CMHR Boutique in cooperation with Ten Thousand Villages - will open in a new tab, includes items created by women in many of the countries represented in the exhibition.
 These products will also be available for visitors to buy at the Boutique for the duration of the exhibition run and beyond.

 Programming will be offered in-gallery daily (12 p.m. to 4 p.m.) until September, including an exhibit-based card matching game and a "Can You Work?" flowchart activity that challenges visitors to understand women's barriers to employment.
 Special program events will also be organized throughout the exhibition run, including a September lecture and discussion with the original curator from New Mexico.
 Check humanrights.ca for updates.